akpw/batch-mp-tools/README.md

     2 files, 4 folders
     Total size: 15.2MB
 ```
-From a brief glance, all looks OK and the tags seem to be preserved as well.
-As its default behaviour, BMFP also backed up the original file and replace it with the converted one.
+From a brief glance, all looks OK.
+BMFP used FFmpeg to do the actual conversion, while taking care of all other things like preserving tags / artwork, etc.

 I will follow up with more examples and common use-cases in future blogs.